Decoding Equivalent Expressions: A thorough look

 -

 Substituting Values: While not a definitive proof, substituting various values for the variables can provide strong evidence of equivalence.
 If the expressions yield the same result for several different values, it's highly likely they are equivalent.
-However, it's crucial to remember that this method doesn't guarantee equivalence; a coincidence in values doesn't prove equivalence.
+Still, it's crucial to remember that this method doesn't guarantee equivalence; a coincidence in values doesn't prove equivalence.
 A more rigorous approach is needed for complete certainty.

 -